 Remember when door readers were connected to the central control panel and how difficult it was to run all the connections?
 Oh wait, people are still doing that.
 The new IP connected readers have been available for a number of years and it’s surprising that they haven’t made more of an impact in the market.
 I talked to a number of people about this and the conclusion is that security dealers like to do what they know and find it difficult to work with computers and networks.
 Are the IP door readers actually better, or as some people say, too expensive?

-In this article we reviewed the cost of the two technologies for an 8 door system.
+In this article, we reviewed the cost of the two technologies for an 8 door system.

 System that Uses the Classic Central Panel Type Access Control

 There are a number of manufacturers that sell this technology.
-In general there are one or more central control panels that connect to a central panel or to a computer.
+In general, there are one or more central control panels that connect to a central panel or to a computer.
 All the readers are connected to this central panel.
-Usually the readers use Wiegand protocol for communication.
+Usually, readers use the Wiegand protocol for communication.
 The cable also includes power and a number of door control signals such as Request to Exit and Door contact sensors

 Here is an estimate of an 8 door control system.

 Equipment cost includes the readers and the central box with power supply.